evelynlie/Secure-MCPI-API-Communication-using-Encrypt-Then-Mac/README.md

 ### Nicholas Sito, s3951974 (Github Username: nicholassitoRMIT)
 - Phase 1:
-    - Wrote a summary on the Encrypt-then-MAC method as well as its pros and cons
+    - Wrote a summary on the Encrypt-then-MAC method as well as its pros and cons.
-    - Wrote a short justification on why we chose this method to be implemented in our project
+    - Wrote a short justification on why we chose this method to be implemented in our project.
-- Phase 2:
+- Phase 3:
-    - Responsible for editing the video for the assignment
+    - Responsible for editing the video for the assignment.